ColdMacaroni/onslowcollege.github.io/11dit/programming/02.intro/index.md

 ## Welcome (back) to Python! 🐍

 If you took 10DIT at Onslow College last year, then welcome back!
 It's time to get our minds back into programming.
 Hopefully you haven't forgotten all your Python — if you have, don't worry, it's just like riding a bike! (and if you haven't been on a bike before, don't worry, it'll all come back just the same!)
-To reintroduce ourselves to the basics of Python, let's first set up the Python environment.

 --------